StanfordSpezi/SpeziKt/build-logic/README.md

 ## Overview

-The `build-logic` folder contains SpeziKt specific convention plugins that are used for common module configurations.
+The `build-logic` folder contains Spezi specific convention plugins that are used for common module configurations.

 ## Features